Are you interested in understanding how search engine results pages work?

 Search engine positioning (SEP) is the process of optimizing a website’s SEO so that it ranks as high as possible in SERPs.

-This process is important because the higher a website ranks, the more likely it is to be seen by potential customers.
+This is important because the higher a website ranks, the more likely it is to be seen by potential customers.

 According to FirstPageSage, the first three positions in the SERPs receive the most clicks:

-If you move up just one spot, you can see a 30% increase in traffic.
+As you can see, if you move up just one spot, you can see a 30% increase in traffic.

 If you move up two spots, you can see a 60% increase in traffic.